 - a venue

-and you wish to offer your services, you can initiate the planning of an IIT in your area.
-Please send us your request with specific information by email to the IIT Coordinator.
+... and you wish to offer your services, you can initiate the planning of an IIT in your area.
+Please fill in this form if you'd like to request to host an IIT.

 For potential Certification Candidates, please note the change in language regarding IITs and Certification.
 In an effort to support clarity and easy access to information, here is the updated language:

 We strongly recommend that certification candidates attend an IIT before becoming certified, but we are no longer in integrity with having a "requirement" as stated in the Certification Process Packet.
-We have substituted the following requests for any candidate who does not attend an IIT before becoming certified.
-Please:
+We have substituted the following requests for any candidate who does not attend an IIT before becoming certified: